Skip to main content

 The simple rule: align the level with the stakes of the document.

-• If the document is contested, what is at stake?
-A few hundred euros or a contract worth tens of thousands?
+• If the document is disputed, what is at stake?
+A few hundred euros or a contract worth several tens of thousands?

-• Is the relationship with the signer known (established customer) or unknown (first contact)?
+• Is the relationship with the signatory known (long-standing customer) or unknown (first contact)?

-As a general rule: SES for simple agreements, AES for anything involving HR, real estate, finance, QES only when the law requires it.
+As a general rule: SES for simple agreements, AES for anything related to HR, real estate, finance, QES only when the law requires it.

 Common mistakes

-• Sticking to SES for everything: in the event of a dispute over an employment contract, the lack of strong authentication can weaken the evidence.
+• Relying on SES for everything: in the event of a dispute over an employment contract, the absence of strong authentication can weaken the evidence.

-• Confusing validation and signature: an acknowledgement of receipt is not a signature.
+• Confusing validation with signature: an acknowledgement of receipt is not a signature.

 How Certyneo helps you

-Certyneo natively supports simple (SES) and advanced (AES) levels, with dual email + SMS OTP via Twilio Verify for AES.
-For cases requiring QES, Certyneo interfaces with several qualified European providers (Docaposte Certigna, Universign, CertEurope) to trigger qualified signature without changing tools.
+Certyneo natively supports the simple (SES) and advanced (AES) levels, with dual email + SMS OTP via Twilio Verify for AES.
+For cases requiring QES, Certyneo interfaces with several European qualified providers (Docaposte Certigna, Universign, CertEurope) to trigger the qualified signature without changing tools.

-You can define the signature level document by document based on stakes — or by template if you have industrialised a process.
+You can set the signature level document by document depending on the stakes — or by template if you have industrialised a process.

 Discover the Certyneo electronic signature solution